elmahio/documentation/docs/logging-heartbeats-from-umbraco.md

 ## Umbraco >= 9

+!!! note
-> Umbraco 9 is targeting .NET 5.0 which is no longer supported by Microsoft.
+    Umbraco 9 is targeting .NET 5.0 which is no longer supported by Microsoft.
 This is why we have chosen to support Umbraco 10 and up only.

 Install the `Elmah.Io.Umbraco` NuGet package: